 What do “bullish” and “bearish” mean?

-Like you learned in lesson 4 of the Bitpanda Academy’s intermediate section, candlestick patterns are used by crypto traders to attempt to predict whether the market will trend “bullishly” or “bearishly.”
+Candlestick patterns are used by crypto traders to attempt to predict whether the market will trend “bullishly” or “bearishly.”
 “Bullish” and “bearish” are terms that traders use to describe positive or negative price movements in asset markets.

 A bull market means that prices are on the upswing, the term originates from the assumption that stock prices would rise and there is a price recovery of about 20% from a market bottom - a bull throws the prices up into the air with his horns.
 A bear market, on the other hand, indicates a price decline of about 20% from a market top and the name originates from the analogy of a bear beating the prices down with its paws.

 During bullish market sentiment, traders anticipate further price increases.
-Here in this lesson, we will show you a few examples of bullish candlestick patterns to help you understand how to predict possible upcoming positive price action for assets.
+Here in this article, we will show you a few examples of bullish candlestick patterns to help you understand how to predict possible upcoming positive price action for assets.